Tips on Writing a Narrative Essay

 5. Publishing a Narrative Essay

-Due to its personal nature, sharing a narrative essay with the rest of the class can be both exciting and a bit scary.
+Due to its personal nature, sharing a narrative essay with the rest of the class or even with friends and family can be both exciting and a bit scary.
 Remember, there isn’t a writer on earth who isn’t sensitive about his or her own work.
 The important thing is to learn from the experience and use the feedback to make the next essay even better.

 Time4Writing Teaches Narrative Essay Writing